FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

 If they are not running, reboot the device and then check.
 If at this point they are still not running by themselves on startup, they can be started with commands "node-red" and "mosquitto"

-.. note:: Mosquitto will by default use port 1883 for communications and Node-RED will by default use port 1880 for its web GUI.
+**Note:** Mosquitto will by default use port 1883 for communications and Node-RED will by default use port 1880 for its web GUI.

 To see this active instance of Node-RED open a browser and go to the IP address of the radio just like with the web GUI, but go to port number 1880.
 This is the default Node-RED port.